weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ###Deploying Containers onto weave-microservice-01

-Next, go to your `weave-microservice-01` terminal and deploy the web front-end, the RESTful service and the Eureka service into containers by running the following docker commands:
+Return to the `weave-microservice-01` terminal where you will deploy the RESTful service, the Web App and the Eureka service into containers.

 **Eureka Service**

 ~~~bash
 docker run -d --name=eureka weaveworks/eureka java -jar /app.jar
 ~~~

 **Restful Service**